openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-python/04-04-accessing-the-application/assignment.md

 ----

-`Step 2a:` Click on the icon at the top right of the ring in the application visualization as shown in the figure below to quickly access the URL for the deployed application in the Topology view.
+`Step 2a:` Click on the icon at the top right of the ring in the application visualization, as shown in the figure below, to quickly access the URL for the deployed application in the Topology view.

 ![App Running](../assets/app-running.png)